KaloudasDev/wallpaper-enforcer/README.md

 ## Overview

-This application ensures a specific wallpaper remains set on Windows systems, automatically reverting any unauthorized changes.
+This application ensures a specific wallpaper remains set on Windows systems, reverting unauthorized changes.
 Ideal for educational institutions, corporate environments, or personal use where maintaining a consistent desktop appearance is required.

 ## Key Features